liudoubletian/MZINBVA/README.md

 ```

-Run the step_alg and data.pro function to test a taxa and return a p-value.
+Run the step_alg and data.pro function to test a taxon and return a p-value.

 ```r
 Y_mat <- sim_dat$Y_mat